tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 (Describle how eps is related to the FGSM -> refer to the official Pytorch website) <br />
 (Describle that the unit of Time is second) <br />
 (Describle that r is actually 1 - attack sucess rate) <br />
-(Descirble that attack success rate is based on adversarial attacks genereated by test dataset, where we randomly select 1000 samples.)
+(Descirble that attack success rate is based on adversarial attacks genereated by test dataset, where we randomly select 1000 samples.) <br />
+(Descirble that you should ensure both f_{A} and f_{B} have similar capability, which is simply accurancy.
+In our experiments, one feasible approach is to train models approachine 100% accurancy) <br />
+(Same test dataset should be applied to verify f_{A} and f_{B})

 ## References